ralhadeff/analogue-clock-reader/README.md

 Finally, I tested the version with digits on real images (chosen arbitrarily from google images), with mixed success.
 I think that I will have to add to the hands small protrusions on the opposite end, and probably also a thin seconds hand to ensure the networks learns to ignore it.

-`w_seconds` - Seconds hand and protrusions (that should be ignored by network).
-Image quality increase to 128x128
+`w_seconds` - Seconds hand and protrusions added (that should be ignored by network), appear optionally in the images.
+Image quality increase to 128x128 to better distinguish between thickness of hands.